 If you want to know more about how the creator economy works, we did the largest study of creators EVER.
 Check out the Creator Manifesto!

-There’s no denying that a big part of the revolution driving the creator economy is about tech, especially software and platforms.
+There’s no denying that a big part of the revolution driving the creator economy is about tech, especially software and creator economy platforms.
 We talked a bit about this above.
-A whole suite of new software is making it possible for creators to build and keep audiences and to monetize their work.
+A whole suite of new content creator platforms are making it possible for creators to build and keep audiences and to monetize their work.

 In this section, we’re going to list some of the pieces of software or platforms that are making it possible for creators to build their businesses.